lcmen/testy_cookie/README.md

 # TestyCookie

-`TestyCookie` gem provides a helper for accessing plain, permanent, signed, and encrypted cookies consistently in Rails controller, integration, and request tests.
+`TestyCookie` gem provides a helper for accessing plain, permanent, signed, and encrypted cookies in Rails controller, integration, and request tests.

 ## Why do I need a custom helper?